yusefmosiah/Choir.chat/docs/levels/all.md

 VERSION theory_economics: 6.0

+Note: This document describes the complete theoretical framework for the economic system.
+The initial TestFlight implementation will focus on core economic functionality, with the sophisticated event-driven mechanisms described here planned for post-funding development.

-The economic model's foundation rests upon invariant principles of energy conservation, value coherence, and pattern stability, while making foundational assumptions about event-driven flow, network dynamics, and chain authority.
+The economic model's foundation rests upon invariant principles of energy conservation, value coherence, and pattern stability, while making foundational assumptions about natural value flow, network dynamics, and chain authority.
 At its core, the system implements quantum harmonic principles where value behaves like energy in a quantum system, exhibiting discrete levels and natural resonances.

 The quantum mechanical foundation is expressed through the energy level formula E(n) = ℏω(n + 1/2), where E(n) represents the energy of quantum level n, n denotes the quantum number, ω indicates natural frequency, and ℏ represents the reduced Planck constant.
 Just as electrons in atoms occupy specific energy levels, this principle finds direct implementation in thread stake pricing, where stake levels are quantized.
 Higher frequency threads, representing more organized and valuable content, require greater energy for participation, creating natural quality barriers.